 - A minimum invoice of £100 makes it a difficult sell for small businesses.

-- Not good for higher risk merchants with larger proportion of chargebacks such as small businesses.
+- Not good for higher risk merchants with larger numbers of chargebacks.

 - Funds are settled to your bank account twice a week, which is a little slower than competitors.

-If you’re still scratching your head, we don’t blame you!
 There’s a lot to think about when it comes to deciding on the type of payment service that your business needs.
-This roundup is designed to give you an insight into the variety of services and fee models on the market.
+This roundup is designed to give you an insight into the variety of services and fee models on the market to make your decision easier.

 If you’re looking for an online payment solution, then chances are you are also in the market for a new merchant account.
 Why not check out our article, ‘what is a merchant account’?